 Credit Card Strategy

 If you’re not into carrying cash, you could always consider using credit cards as a way to stay on track.
 I’ve written about how to create a budget with a credit card before, but here’s the gist of it: At the beginning of the month, you create a spending limit for each of your budget categories, including groceries.
 Once the month starts, you use your credit card for all of your spending in order to rack up rewards.
 To stay on track and out of debt, you simply need to track your purchases online and pay your bill in full each month – or several times per month.

 Although this strategy might be hard to execute at first, a lot of people learn to love using credit for everyday purchases like groceries.
 Not only do cards make grocery shopping easier and more convenient, but they also offer some perks as well.
 Here are some of the pros and cons that come with using credit at U.S. supermarkets.

-- Earn rewards on your grocery spending: Several rewards credit cards, such as the Blue Cash Preferred® Card from American Express, and the Bank of America® Cash Rewards credit card offer more than the standard 1% cash-back on purchases made at U.S. supermarkets.
+- Earn rewards on your grocery spending: The Blue Cash Preferred® Card from American Express, offers more than the standard 1% cash-back on purchases made at U.S. supermarkets.
 If redeemed as cash back, these rewards can help you save even more on your grocery bill over time.
 With a monthly grocery budget of $800, even a run-of-the-mill 1% cash-back card will earn you about $100 per year on your grocery spending alone.

 - Convenience and safety: Using credit is generally considered more convenient than using cash.
 Meanwhile, if your credit card is stolen, you won’t be on the hook for fraudulent transactions.